-4.5 Meeting Housing Need
+4.5 Affordable Housing

-- 4.5.1 Paragraph 50 of the NPPF highlights the need for Local Plans "to deliver a wide choice of high quality homes, widen opportunities for home ownership and create sustainable, inclusive and mixed communities". - 4.5.2 The level of need for affordable housing is evidenced in the Strategic Housing Market Assessment (SHMA).
+- 4.5.1 The NPPF highlights the need for Local Plans "to deliver a wide choice of high quality homes, widen opportunities for home ownership and create sustainable, inclusive and mixed communities". - 4.5.2 The level of need for affordable housing is evidenced in the Strategic Housing Market Assessment (SHMA)(2015).
 The findings suggest that across Central Lincolnshire, there is a need for 17,400 affordable homes between 2012-2036.
-To help meet this need it is therefore important that a reasonable, but viable, proportion of all new developments are affordable. - 4.5.3 For developer contributions, national guidance is clear that the viability considerations of the policy requirement for affordable housing should be considered as a whole with other policy requirements such as infrastructure contributions and any other policy requirements.
-This means that it is important that we get the right balance between meeting affordable housing and infrastructure needs (in the form of S106 and CIL) whilst ensuring that Central Lincolnshire continues to be an attractive and viable place to build and invest. - 5 Central Lincolnshire Gypsy and Traveller Accommodation Assessment 2013

-- 4.5.4 To help inform this balance, an evidence report published on our website covering affordable housing, CIL and whole plan viability was prepared over 2014/15 to support this Local Plan consultation in October 2015. - 4.5.5 Affordable housing will be delivered by: contributions from developers; securing funding from the Homes and Communities Agency and other external agencies; utilising the Central Lincolnshire authorities' resources, including developing Council housing, working with partner Registered Providers and maximising the take up of Government initiatives for intermediate or assisted home ownership. - 4.5.6 Subject to evidence on the local housing market, need, viability and delivery, national guidance currently allows flexibility to set a threshold for affordable housing that meets local requirements. - 4.5.7 Based on evidence, Policy LP11 below sets out the approach to securing affordable housing in Central Lincolnshire.
+To help meet this need it is therefore important that a reasonable, but viable, proportion of all new housing developments are affordable. - 4.5.3 For developer contributions, national guidance is clear that the viability considerations of the policy requirement for affordable housing should be considered as a whole with other policy requirements such as infrastructure contributions.
+This means that it is important that we get the right balance between meeting affordable housing and infrastructure needs (in the form of S106 and CIL) whilst ensuring that Central Lincolnshire continues to be an attractive and viable place to build and invest. - 4.5.4 To help inform this balance, an evidence report published on our website covering affordable housing, CIL and whole plan viability has been prepared to support this Local Plan. - 4.5.5 Affordable housing will be delivered by: contributions from developers; securing funding from the Homes and Communities Agency and other external agencies; utilising the Central Lincolnshire authorities' resources, including developing Council housing; working with partner Registered Providers; and maximising the take up of Government initiatives for intermediate or assisted home ownership. - 4.5.6 Based on evidence, Policy LP11 below sets out the approach to securing affordable housing from developments in Central Lincolnshire.
 There may be exceptional circumstances, including development viability, where the affordable housing requirements as specified in Policy LP11 are not achievable.
 In such circumstances the Council may consider a reduction in the affordable housing target where robust justification is provided.

-Policy LP11: Meeting Housing Needs
+Policy LP11: Affordable Housing

-Affordable Housing